brodul/presentation_duckdb_k8s/slides.md

 ## What is Kubernetes? ☸

-Scheduler with an CRUD API.
+Scheduler with an CRUD API

+Where you

+  - Create
+  - Read
+  - Update
+  - Delete

-Where you Create, Read, Update and Delete the objects/manifest from/to the state saved somewhere
+the objects/manifest from/to the state saved somewhere

 ---